ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of tumor. Use the menu to see other pages.

 Remission and the chance of recurrence

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the tumor will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the tumor returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if it does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if it does return.
 Learn more about coping with the fear of recurrence.

 If the tumor does return after the original treatment, it is called a recurrent tumor.
 It may come back in the same place, meaning it is a local recurrence, or nearby, which is a regional recurrence.
 If it comes back in another place, it is a distant recurrence.

 The first sign of recurrence after treatment may be high blood calcium levels.
-Therefore, tests to watch for a recurrence include blood tests for PTH and calcium level changes, as well as ultrasounds of the neck.
-See the Diagnosis section for descriptions.
+Therefore, you may have regular tests to watch for PTH and calcium level changes, as well as ultrasounds of the neck (see Diagnosis).

-If a recurrence is detected, the cycle of testing will begin again to learn as much as possible about the tumor.
-After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above, such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
+If there is a recurrence, a new cycle of testing will begin again to learn as much as possible about the tumor.
+After this testing is done, you and your doctor will talk about your treatment options.
+Often the treatment plan will include the treatments described above, such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
+Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with recurrent disease often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with recurrence.